ianstormtaylor/slate/docs/libraries/slate-react/editable.md

 />
 ```

 Note that the `attributes` prop that comes in will contain a `style` object already.
 This object contains important styling properties which will make the placeholder behave like a placeholder.
-As such, it is advisible to extend styles and to focus on things like changing colors, opacity etc. Changing positioning, for example, could cause undesirable behavior.
+As such, it is advisable to extend styles and to focus on things like changing colors, opacity etc. Changing positioning, for example, could cause undesirable behavior.

 #### `scrollSelectionIntoView?: (editor: ReactEditor, domRange: DOMRange) => void`